Healthdirect Free Australian health advice you can count on.

 What causes heart failure?

-Damage, weakness and stiffness to your heart typically develops after a heart attack or coronary heart disease.
-Other causes may include:
+Damage, weakness and stiffness to your heart commonly develop after a heart attack or coronary heart disease.

 How is heart failure diagnosed?

-There are several tests that help to confirm a diagnosis of heart failure and identify which type it is:
+There are several tests that help to confirm a diagnosis of heart failure, and identify which type it is:

-• echocardiogram (ECHO): high-frequency sound waves are used to examine the shape and function of your heart
+• echocardiogram (‘echo’): high-frequency sound waves are used to examine the shape and function of your heart

 • electrocardiogram (ECG): electrical leads are placed on your chest, arms and legs to record the electrical signals travelling through your heart muscle